 Salad rolls are incredibly easy to make and can be filled with, really, whatever you want!

-For this recipe, I wanted a light, healthy snack full of vegetables and fresh mango for a sweet and savoury bite.
-Rolled up neatly in rice paper and served with a ginger peanut sauce.
+For this recipe, I wanted a light, healthy snack full of vegetables and fresh mango for a sweet and savory bite.
+Rolled up neatly in rice paper and served with ginger peanut sauce for dipping.

 Yield: 8–10 rolls